kellybp18/Q_Codes/README.md

 **Master_Analysis.py:** This script plots various relationships between variables relevant to the along-path $Q_{S}$ data used in the inversion.

 **q_database_stats.py:** This script creates correlation matrices of $Q_{S}$ and other variables, and histograms of along-path $Q_{S}$ and $Q_{S}$ in the 3D tomography.

+Master_Analysis.py can be run right away, but q_database_stats.py depends on the "qs_model.csv" output from Master_Tomo_Build.py to execute.